ava-labs/avalanche-docs/docs/reference/avalanchego/c-chain/api.md

 ---
-description: More information available regarding Avalanche Go APIs and learning how to interact with the C-Chain.
-sidebar_position: 4
+id: api
+tags: [C-Chain, Contract Chain, AvalancheGo APIs]
+description: This page is an overview of the C-Chain API associated with AvalancheGo.
+sidebar_label: API
+pagination_label: C-Chain API
 ---

-# Contract Chain (C-Chain) API
+# Contract Chain API

 :::info
 Ethereum has its own notion of `networkID` and `chainID`.
 These have no relationship to